moooninjune/Cisco-Pkt-Tracer/README.md

 2) **Named Standard ACL:**
     ```c
     Router(config)# ip access-list standard access-list-name
+    // deny or permit or remark what you want
+    Router(config-std-nacl)# deny ?
+    A.B.C.D  Address to match
+    any      Any source host
+    host     A single host address

     // After an ACL is created it must be linked to a router’s interface
     Router(config)# interface interface-type-and-number